adamjacobbecker/adamjacobbecker.github.com/_posts/2012-09-28-open-source-and-the-us-government.md

 ---
 layout: post
-title: Open Source Software and the US Federal Government
+title: Open Source Software and the US Government
 ---

 Earlier this month, the White House released the source code powering its "We The People" website, a platform that allows citizens to petition The White House on issues ranging from "Greater Protections for Same-Sex Couples" to "Ale to the Chief: White House Beer Recipe".
 While it wasn't the first open-sourced project from inside the federal government, it was an important milestone, being the first repo online at github.com/**whitehouse**.